Kamala Harris

 *Kamala Harris was born on this date in 1964.
 She is a Black politician and community advocate.
 From Oakland, California, Harris is the daughter of a Tamil Indian mother, Dr. Shyamala Gopalan Harris, a breast cancer researcher who emigrated from Chennai, India, in 1960, and a Jamaican American father, Donald Harris, a Stanford University economics professor.
 She has one younger sister, Maya.

 The family moved to Berkeley, California, where her parents attended graduate school.
 They also introduced their daughter to American Civil Rights activism in Berkeley.
-Harris's parents divorced when she was 7, and her mother raised her daughters in Berkeley, where the family lived in a predominantly Black neighborhood and where the girls sang in a Baptist choir, and they were also raised with Hindu beliefs.
+Harris's parents divorced when she was 7, and her mother raised her daughters in Berkeley, where the family lived in a predominantly Black neighborhood.
+The girls sang in a Baptist choir and were raised with Hindu beliefs.
 Her name, Kamala, means "lotus flower" in Hindi.
 She was extremely close with her maternal grandfather, Rajam Gopalan, an Indian diplomat, and as a child, she would frequently visit her family in Besant Nagar.

 Her mother eventually moved the family to Montreal, Quebec, Canada, where Shyamala took a position doing research at the Jewish General Hospital and teaching at McGill University.
 After graduating from Montreal's Westmount High School in Quebec, Harris attended Howard University in Washington, D.C., where she majored in political science and economics.
 At Howard, Harris was elected to the liberal arts student council as freshman class representative, a member of the debate team, and joined Alpha Kappa Alpha sorority.
 She then returned to California, earning her law degree from the University of California, Hastings College of the Law, in 1989.
 She was admitted to the State Bar of California in 1990.